db2003/21BCE5876_ML/README.md

 ## Caching Strategy

 The system uses **Redis** for caching both document embeddings and search responses.
-Redis was chosen over alternatives like Memcached for the following reasons:
-- **Persistence**: Redis supports data persistence, which is important to ensure cached data survives server restarts.
-- **Advanced Data Structures**: Redis offers more than simple key-value storage, making it a versatile option for caching search results and other data.
-- **Expiration Control**: Redis allows fine-grained control over cache expiration times, which ensures optimal performance and freshness of data.

 ## Installation